serokell/blog-posts/typescript-for-haskellers/article.md

 #### Generalized algebraic data types

-Generalized algebraic data types (GADTs) in Haskell give us an ability to manually write types of the constructors.
+Generalized algebraic data types (GADTs) in Haskell give us the ability to manually write types of constructors.
-Having a data type `D a` with a type value `a`, we are able to create constructors like `C :: Int -> D Int`.
+With a data type `D a` with the type value `a`, we can create constructors like `C :: Int -> D Int`.

-The key feature is that Haskell can say us about equality of types `a` and `Int` here.
+The key feature is that Haskell can tell us about the equality of types `a` and `Int` here.
+TypeScript, on the other hand, doesn't have equality inference.

-The other great feature of this approach is that we can make a nice eDSL by using GADTs.
-And again, TypeScript will not give you such a good eDSL as a result, but it doesn't mean that we can't do it.

-TypeScript on the other hand doesn't have equality inference.
 Nevertheless, we can manually provide such equality to it as a value.

+The other great feature of this approach is that we can make a nice eDSL with GADTs.
+TypeScript will not provide you with such a good eDSL as Haskell would, but it doesn't mean that we can't do it.

 We will use `fp-ts` here and below since it has a lot of useful built-in types and functions.